Nassau Inn: 19th century

-Palmer Square
+20th century

-In the 1930s Edger Palmer, a major donor to Princeton University and leading figure in the town, desired to bring an urban redevelopment to Princeton similar in concept, if not scale, to Rockefeller Center in New York.
+In the 1930s Edgar Palmer, a major donor to Princeton University and leading figure in the town, desired to bring an urban redevelopment to Princeton similar in concept, if not scale, to Rockefeller Center in New York.
 This led to the 1936–1939 creation of Palmer Square, a public square and planned development that combines stores, restaurants, and apartments, with a post office and a new building for the Nassau Inn.

 The original buildings of the Inn were demolished; their former site is now Tiger Park, with a tiger statue commemorating Edger Palmer, standing opposite Nassau Presbyterian Church.
-The new Inn was built facing the square and has itself come to be considered historic with its fine interiors and Norman Rockwell mural in the Yankee Doodle Tap Room.
+The new Inn was built facing the square and utilized "rustic" materials such as argillite, shale stone, wood timber, and a Ludowici shingle tile roof.
+The 1937 building has come to be considered historic for its fine interiors and Norman Rockwell mural in the Yankee Doodle Tap Room.

 The Inn underwent a 120-bed expansion in 1985, such that the hotel spans Palmer Square East.

 Amenities

 The hotel has 188 guest rooms, and 14 banquet rooms, with over 10000 sqft in meeting space.
 Approximately 120,000 guests check in each year.